 In simple terms, nitrogen promotes plant growth.
 It is associated with leafy, vegetative growth.
 Nitrogen is part of every protein in the plant, so it's required for virtually every process—from growing new leaves to defending against pests.
 Nitrogen is part of the chlorophyll molecule, which gives plants their green color and is involved in creating food for the plant through photosynthesis.
 Lack of nitrogen shows up as general yellowing (chlorosis) of the plant.
 Because nitrogen can move around in the plant, older growth often yellows more than the new growth.

 Phosphorus is involved in the metabolic processes responsible for transferring energy from one point to another in the plant.
+Energy from the stem can be transferred to the tips of the leaves with the help of phosphorus.
 It's also critical in root development and flowering.
 Because phosphorus moves slowly through the soil, it's important to work it into the soil, where it's needed by the roots.